cosmologicon/pygame-text/README.md

 value for outlines.
 Specifically, they're the font size times `ptext.OUTLINE_UNIT`, which is set to `1/24` by default.

+As a special case, setting `color` to a transparent value (e.g. `(0,0,0,0)`) while using outilnes will cause the text to be invisible, giving a hollow outline.
+(This feature is not compatible with `gcolor`.)

 Valid values for `ocolor` are the same as for `color`.

 ## Drop shadow